 visit.
 There’s something about stepping

-onto a campus for the first time, it can’t
+onto a campus for the first time.
+It can’t

 their new home for the next three or four